hageyahhoo/Agile2020/Agile2020.md

 #### 2. IMPLEMENT NEW PERFORMANCE TESTING TOOLS WITH KOTLIN
 For `Sticker Shop`, we did the same approach as `public APIs` to discover their real needs and concerns at first.

-We found that improving to use the current in-house performance testing tool was impractical.
-Additionally, most of developers were familiar with Kotlin language.
+We found that improving to use the existing in-house performance testing tool was impractical.
+It could produce only 10% of loads what we wanted to test.
+It was not easy to expand and/or modify features.
+Additionally, most of the product development team's members were familiar with Kotlin language.
+Implementing test scripts with Groovy was hard for them.
 Moreover, usage of Docker and Kubernetes were expanding at that time in our company.
-We thought it was a good timing to utilize those new tools and approaches.
+We thought it was a good chance to utilize those new tools and approaches to improve our performance testing.

+⭐️
 Therefore, we decided to implement new in-house performance testing tools named `Ayaperf` (Locust + Kubernetes + Kotlin).

 We did iterative and incremental style to build Ayaperf with developers.